-Lessons from superheroes
+Lessons learned from superheroes of comics

 Movies that our parents thought would be impossible to make are now part of what we experience on a day-to-day basis thanks to the advancement of technology over the years.

 Being a huge comic book fan, this recent blockbuster boom has been great for me.
 I’ve always been a fan of superhero comics and movies ever since I was a young boy because I loved the idea of saving the world, especially while looking cool doing it.
 Comics are also a great source for leadership and business lessons, and with a comic book maker like StoryboardThat, I can now explore my creativity by crafting my own superhero stories.

 It could be because of my disability that I fantasised about being able to help others and making a difference.